-- Attract, retain and engage the executive talent we need to deliver on our performance expectations; - Reward the achievement of specific annual, long-term and strategic goals through a combination of both cash and stock-based compensation; - Align the executives' interests with those of our stockholders; and - Deliver a total compensation opportunity competitive with those available to similarly situated executives at our peer companies.
+- · Attract, retain and engage the executive talent we need to deliver on our performance expectations; - · Reward the achievement of specific annual, long-term and strategic goals through a combination of both cash and stock-based compensation; - · Align our executives' interests with those of our stockholders; and - · Deliver a total compensation opportunity competitive with those available to similarly situated executives at our peer companies.

 When reviewing compensation, the Compensation Committee evaluates the pay structure in two primary ways: "total cash compensation" and "total direct compensation."
-The total cash compensation, which consists of the executive's base salary and an annual performance-based cash incentive award, is tied to our annual performance targets, which is generally Adjusted EBITDA but can include other performance targets.
-The total direct compensation includes the total cash compensation plus target long-term incentive awards.
-Long-term incentives reward the achievement of our long-term objectives of increases in Adjusted EBITDA and operating margin percentage, which we believe is aligned with stockholder returns.
+Total cash compensation consists of an executive's base salary and annual performance-based cash incentive award, which is tied to our annual performance targets.
+Total direct compensation consists of total cash compensation plus target long-term incentive awards.
+Our current long-term incentives are designed to reward the achievement of our long-term financial objectives, such as increasing revenue, operating margin percentage and EBITDA, which we believe is aligned with stockholder returns.

-We balance the mix of long-term and annual compensation in order to ensure adequate base compensation and annual incentive opportunities to attract and retain executive talent, while providing meaningful incentives for them to create long-term sustained value for our Company and our stockholders.
+Our executive compensation program is designed to balance the mix of short and long-term compensation in order to ensure adequate base compensation and annual incentive opportunities to attract and retain executive talent, while providing meaningful incentives for our executives to create long-term value for our Company and our stockholders.
+Every year, we assess the effectiveness of our compensation plans and are continually working to strengthen our overall compensation program.
+We also evaluate the financial metrics that we use to measure performance and compare them to those used by our peers.
+Performance targets under our annual incentive plans may change year-to-year as a result of this continuous review.